 There is a general 0.1% w/w (0.1% of total product weight) limit for each of the SVHCs that applies to all product types.
 Substances of Very High Concern include

 In Jun of 2022, one new substances* of very high concern (SVHCs) were added to the Candidate List which now contains 224 substances.

 On Sep 2, 2022, the European Chemicals Agency (ECHA) launched a 45-day consultation for listing nine chemicals as SVHCs.
 Public comment will be accepted until Oct 17, 2022.
 If approved, the number of SVHC on the candidate list will be expanded to 233.

 QIMA recommends all importers serving the EU test their products for SVHCs in order to show due diligence in complying with REACH regulations.
 QIMA Laboratory Testing can help you prepare, implement and comply with REACH regulations.
 Our testing services allow you to place your products with confidence on the targeted markets.
 To learn more about our testing services for a wide range of products, please complete the Need More Information form on the right.

 Authorisation List Extension

-In February 2020, the official Journal of the European Union (OJEU) published the 6th update of REACH Annex XIV (authorization list) under (EU) No 2020/171.
-An addition of 11 substances have been newly included in the authorization list and the total no. of substances under the list have been updated from 43-54.
+In April 2022, the official Journal of the European Union (OJEU) published the 7th update of REACH Annex XIV (authorization list) under (EU) No 2022/586.
+An addition of 5 substances have been newly included in the authorization list and the total no. of substances under the list have been updated from 54 to 59.

-In March 2020, the draft 10th recommendation of the list of substances subject to authorization have been released with comment period closed in June 2020.
-ECHA will provide its final recommendation to the European Commission in Spring 2021.
+In February 2022, the draft 11th recommendation of the list of substances subject to authorization have been released with comment period closed in May 2022.
+ECHA provided its final recommendation to the European Commission in Spring 2023.
 The Commission will decide which substances to include in the Authorization List and on the respective conditions applicable for each substance.